1. How many steps?

-The poor referee has missed a blatant foul around the middle, a scuffle breaks out, slaps are thrown, before finally the man in black emerges from the half-back line like Jesus from the desert.
-A litany of questions from this list will be roared his way, and at the end of it all, he'll will just hold up a yellow card and point it in every direction so as to appear in control.
+The poor referee has missed a blatant foul around the middle, a scuffle breaks out, slaps are thrown, before finally, the man in black emerges from the half-back line like Jesus from the desert.
+A litany of questions from this list will be roared his way, and at the end of it all, he'll just hold up a yellow card and point it in every direction so as to appear in control.
 'Who was booked there?' is the question that follows up and down the line - to which there is no answer!

 7. How many times for Jazus sake?

 A question posed when the referee is seemingly showing inaction towards persistent fouling by one particular player.
 This player is usually their best player and has committed one foul when this call comes in from the sideline.
 It will be bandied for the duration of the game until said player gets his marching orders and you can erupt into ironic cheering and say, 'about time, ref.'

 8. Are you reffing it or playing it?

 Some referees just love the limelight.
 This question is reserved for that referee who thinks he is reffing a game of basketball and blows for every slight bit of contact.
 You think he is over-involved in the game as a result and nonchalantly drop this into your sideline banter and think you're absolutely hilarious altogether.

 9. Would you ever go and f**k off?

 Not technically a question, but a staple of the hardened GAA fan nonetheless.
 This rhetorical question has no parameters whatsoever and is dished out for all occasions, whether the referee has wrongly booked a player on your team, or has brought a free closer to goal after the foul-mouthed protest.

 10. Why don't you take it for him, ref?